Zepalesque/Reforged/README.md

 If you are using this with the Aether mod, I HIGHLY, HIGHLY recommend that you use the resource pack
-'Jappafied Aether(s)' by Aerod and BrianIsBro.
+'Jappafied Aether(s)' by Aerod and BrianIsBro. https://github.com/AerodDev/Jappafied-Aethers
-Please note that the version for Minecraft 1.19 (which also works in 1.18) has not been released on Curseforge yet, but can be downloaded from their Github page:

-https://github.com/AerodDev/Jappafied-Aethers

-Also, I recommend using the Tallgrass config and Pink Aercloud config when using this resource pack with the Aether.
+If you use the Deep Aether and/or Lost Content addons, some small tweaks will be done to them as well.

 Additionally, I am currently developing an addon mod for the Aether which will include most of this resource pack.

 ---
 ### COPYRIGHT / LICENSING:

-The full licensing for this resource pack can be found in the Licenses.txt file, however all assets _THAT WERE MADE BY ME_ (Zepalesque) are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+The licensing for this resource pack can be found in the Credits.txt file, however any and all assets _that I made_ are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>